Baking on Mainnet

 Download and install tezbake

-To begin, run the script below, which will download the latest version of TezBake and copy it to your /usr/sbin directory.
+To begin, run the script below, which will download the latest version of TezBake and copy it to your /usr/local/bin directory.
 This script works with both x86_64 and arm64 architectures.

 wget -q https://bake.tez.capital/install -O /tmp/install.sh && sudo sh /tmp/install.sh